lrpalmer27/Mask-RCNN-TF2/README.md

 ## Requirements
 Python 3 (tested on Python 3.7.3), TensorFlow 2.0.0, Keras 2.2.4-tf and other common packages listed in `requirements.txt`.

+Logan has this tested on Python 3.7.2, pip18.1 and the dependency versions in "requirements_worksforLogan.txt' file.

 ### MS COCO Requirements:
 To train or test on MS COCO, you'll also need:
 * pycocotools (installation instructions below)